English Language Learners (ELL) Program

 Benefits of ELL Program Participation:

 1. The ELL staff knows each student well.
 They act as the student’s advocate, monitoring progress and helping in communication with teachers to provide appropriate accommodations in-class assignments and tests.2.
-ELL students can receive additional accommodations during state testing (SBAC, MSP Science) such as text-to-text speech, partial translation, translated CDs in Science (if available), and/or administration by ELL staff in a small group setting. *Those students who have been in the U.S. schools for less than a year can opt out of taking English language arts section of the SBAC.
+ELL students can receive additional accommodations during state testing (Smarter Balanced assessments or SBAC) such as text-to-text speech, selected word translation, and/or administration by ELL staff in a small group setting. *Those students who have been in the U.S. schools for less than a year can opt out of taking English language arts section of the SBAC.

 3. Students in 6-12 grades have the Pass/No Grade option in more than one class.